 Ilaria Miani, the designer of the hotel, infused the interiors with a tasteful style and eclectic sensibility, creating a place with an authentic appearance that is fully grounded in the spirit of the Val d’Orcia.

 The reconstruction of the medieval structures incorporated indigenous wood, Tuscan flagstone and granite, and Carrara marble.
 The juxtaposition of original beams and arches with contemporary, chic furnishings and bold color themes create a wonderful balance between a “sense of place” and the latest fashions in modern interior design.

 Mr And Mrs Smith or see what others think on TripAdvisor.

 Guest rooms and private villas

-Ranging from two to six bedrooms, the villas are available for weekly rent.
+Ranging from two to six bedrooms, the villas of the Monteverdi Tuscany are available for weekly rent.

-The main guest accommodation consists of seven individually designed rooms.
-Like the restored villas, the rooms are done up in a masterful blend of the ancient and modern, with the ceilings supported by original wooden beams, and interiors that boast splendid art pieces.
+The guest accommodation in the hotel part consists of seven individually designed rooms.
+As the restored villas, the rooms are done up in a masterful blend of the ancient and modern, with the ceilings supported by original wooden beams and interiors that boast splendid art pieces.

 The culinary experience

-Monteverdi’s fresh and creative cuisine delight with locally grown herbs, olives and tomatoes, pecorino cheese made from the milk of sheep raised in the neighbouring Pienza, fresh local lamb, and even prosciutto cured from the wild boar that roam the surrounding woods.
+Monteverdi’s fresh and creative cuisine is infused with locally grown herbs, olives, and tomatoes, pecorino cheese made from the milk of sheep raised in the neighboring Pienza, fresh local lamb, and even prosciutto, cured from the wild boar that roam the surrounding woods.

-Also, the wine cellars are well-stocked with the finest regional appellations—making the Monteverdi a marvelous escape for the food and wine lovers.
+Finally, the wine cellars are well-stocked with the finest regional appellations—making the Monteverdi a marvelous escape for food and wine lovers.